City

 Do you need a car in Dorchester, MA?

 Having a car in Dorchester, MA, can be very helpful for job seekers.
 Public transportation is available, but a car offers more flexibility and convenience.
-It allows for easier access to various job locations and can save time during the commute.
+Many job opportunities in Dorchester require travel to different locations, making a car essential for timely attendance.

 What is the job market like in Dorchester, MA?